evert/evert.github.com/_posts/2018/2018-12-06-currencies-floats.md

     2n

 Using the bigint type is going to be a much faster than the npm libraries.
-The only drawback is that the bigint doesn't have a decimal point, so I'm not forced to multiple every number by the precision I want which makes my code potentially harder to read.
+The only drawback is that the bigint doesn't have a decimal point, so I'm forced to multiply every number by the precision I want.
+This will make my code potentially harder to read.

 But with all these nice new features, I still haven't found a satisfying answer to my original question: under what conditions do floating point